Infection Biology

 Kamanová LAB

-In our laboratory, we study bacterial pathogenesis and the emergence of bacterial virulence.
-In particular, we study the effectors of the so-called type III secretion system, the functioning of which is sometimes compared to a miniature syringe.
-When effectors are injected from the bacterium into the target cell of the host organism, their action disrupts the internal processes of the cell and suppresses the host’s defences.
-It is the mechanisms of this subversion that we are focusing on.
-We are interested in how effectors act on host cells and what are the functional consequences of their binding and enzymatic activities.
+In our laboratory, we study bacterial pathogenesis with the goal of elucidating the processes by which bacteria initiate infection, colonize the host, and cause disease.
+We focus particularly on the effectors of the type III secretion system, whose function is often compared to a miniature syringe.
+Once these effectors are injected from the bacterium into the target cell of the host organism, they disrupt the internal processes of the cell and defenses of the host.
+Our research is dedicated to uncovering the mechanisms of this subversion.
+We are interested in how the effectors act on host cells and what are the functional consequences of their binding and enzymatic activities.

-The Bordetella species, B. pertussis, B. parapertussis, and B. bronchiseptica, the so-called classical bordetellae cause respiratory infections in diverse mammals.
+The Bordetella species, B. pertussis, B. parapertussis, and B. bronchiseptica, the so-called classical bordetellae cause respiratory infections in diverse mammals, although they differ in their host range and disease manifestations.

 Meet the members of our Infection Biology Laboratory team